Dominican Republic cuisine: Geographical differences

 What Dominicans tend to eat depends highly on where they live: whether near the sea or in the interior mountains.
 In either case, most Dominican meat dishes tend to involve pork, as pigs are farmed quite heavily on the island.
 Meat dishes tend to be very well cooked or even stewed in Dominican restaurants, a tradition stemming from the lesser availability of refrigeration on the island.

 Seaside Dominican fishing villages will have great varieties of seafood, the most common being shrimp, marlin, mahi-mahi or dorado, and lobster.
 Most villagers more commonly dine on cheap, lesser-quality fish, usually stewed with la criolla, a type of rice.
 Premium seafood tends to be too expensive for the many locals, and is saved for the island's upper class and the tourist resorts.

-Differences between Dominican cuisine and those of other parts of the West Indies include the milder spicing, which mainly uses onions, garlic, cilantro, cilantro ancho (culantro), ají cubanela (cubanelle pepper), and oregano.
+Differences between Dominican cuisine and those of other parts of the West Indies include the milder spicing, which mainly uses onions, garlic, cilantro, cilantro ancho (culantro), ají cubanela (cubanelle pepper), and lippia micromera (a.k.a. oregano).
 Dominican sofrito is known on the island as sazón.